jerrylin96/jerrylin96.github.io/_pages/about.md

 more about me
 ======
-Outside of immediate research interests, I am broadly interested in the protection of democratic institutions and ways technology can be oriented towards (and not against) societal progress.
+Outside of immediate research interests, I am broadly interested in the protection of democratic institutions and ways technology can be oriented towards societal progress.
 I also enjoy running, ebiking, board games, and learning new things.

 For further inquiries, you can contact me at jerryL9 _at_ uci.edu.
-You can also find me on Bluesky at jlin96.bsky.social.